porterchild/causal-graph/Readme.md

+DEPRECATED: I've decided (for the second time in 3 months) that everything being proposed here with logic engines can be done by pure LLMs (for complex use cases, LLMs with access to code execution).
+So this is just building an agent with an arbitrary handicap to only be able to do logic problems.
+I originally got tempted by this idea because of the logical weakness of LLMs.
+But each month, they get better.
+I knew this the first time I decided not to do this project.
+This time around, I think I just got so excited about the use cases (detailed below in examples) that I forgot to zoom out for a second and realize I didn't need to build anything to do what I wanted with LLMS.
+Then, surprise surprise, I went to o3 and got a great tariff wargaming analysis.
+THIS IS UNNECESSARY.
+JUST USE AN LLM.
+(unless you need performance, cost effectiveness, determinism, or guarantees, but I don't need any of those at the moment)

 # CausalGraphTools

 A framework for modeling, analyzing, and visualizing complex causal systems with probabilistic logical inference and AI-enhanced rule generation.